rodu/protect-static/README.md

 The script looks for the encryption password in a `PROTECT_STATIC_KEY` environment variable.
 If a value is not set, **the script will automatically generate a strong password** and show it later.

-The script copies the app source files to a release-ready folder (`destFolder/sourceFolder`), while encrypting the contents.
-The output folder will also include a login page, alongside a service worker script (more on that later).
+The script copies the app source files to a release-ready folder (`destFolder`), while encrypting the contents.
+The output folder will also include a login page, alongside a service worker script used for decrypting contents on the fly (more on that later).

 After the encryption/copy, the script outputs the password that was used and a _password verification hash_ that we need to add to the URL of our app, like this: